intel/pti-gpu/tools/unitrace/README.md

 This can potentially take a lot of screen space if a lot of threads use the device and/or multiple Level-Zero engines and/or OpenCL queues are utilized when the trace is viewed in a browser.

-One can use **--chrome-no-thread-on-device** to suppress thread data:
+You can use **--chrome-no-thread-on-device** to suppress thread data:

 ![Device Activities Per Level-Zero Engine and Per OpenCL Queue!](/tools/unitrace/doc/images/device-per-engine.png)